nelsona/holiday-extras/README.md

 POST / -- This will add a user to the system (The expected fields in the request body are: forname, surname and email) PUT /:id -- This will update the user matching the :id (The expected fields in the request body are: forname, surname and email)
 DELETE /:id -- This will delete the user matching the :id

+## Development

+To run the site locally you need to install the packages using ```npm i```

+Then you can use ```npm start``` to get the server running.

+To run the tests you use ```npm test```

+Things I would like to add to improve this are:
+Using PM2 rather than node to run it.
+More tests
+A simple search, using query string parameters.